Cartesian Linearly Distributive Categories: Revisited: Distributive Symmetric Monoidal Categories with Zero Objects

 So recall that a symmetric monoidal category $(\bX, \os, I)$ is {\bf distributive} \cite[Def 2.3.1]{Johnson_Yau_2024} if \bX\ has finite coproducts and the following canonical transformations

 are isomorphisms.
 There is a well-known folklore result that given such categories, we can build another symmetric monoidal product, which behaves as an ``either-or-both'' product.
-Indeed, given a distributive symmetric monoidal category $\bX$, we get a functor $\cv = (\cdot + \cdot) + (\cdot\os\cdot)\c \bX\times\bX\rarr \bX$.
-We also get the following natural isomorphisms
+Indeed, given a distributive symmetric monoidal category $\bX$, we get a functor $\cv = (\cdot + \cdot) + (\cdot\os\cdot)\c \bX\times\bX\rarr \bX$ equipped with the following natural isomorphisms

-where the last one is defined as the unique maps induced by the following maps:
+where ${\alpha_\cv}_{A,B,C}$ is defined as the unique map induced by the following maps:

 where $\chi_{A,B,C}$ is given as the unique morphisms induced by the following maps

 \begin{lemma} For a distributive symmetric monoidal category $\bX$, $(\bX, \cv, \bot)$ is a symmetric monoidal category. \end{lemma}